ntblab/neuropipe-support/doc/tutorial_roi/tutorial.rst

 Now that your ROI coordinates are correctly aligned to your run of interest, the script pulls out the 'cope' files from the run, which contain time series information based on the contrasts that you set up when modeling the run in a GLM.
 Then, it calls *transform-to-psc.sh* to convert the signal intensity in each cope file to percent signal change.

-Then, *roi.sh* calls *extract-stat-at-coords.sh*, which extracts the time course of your ROI coordinates for each time point of each cope, and organizes them as a csv file.
-And finally, the data is loaded into R to be organized for future use as well.
+Finally, *roi.sh* calls *extract-stat-at-coords.sh*, which extracts the time course of your ROI coordinates for each time point of each cope, and organizes them as one csv file per analyzed run.

 So, let's do it!
 If you've completed the FIR tutorial, you can try this out on the two 'encoding_fir' runs that you've analyzed already.

  $ scripts/roi.sh analysis/firstlevel/encoding_fir01.feat analysis/firstlevel/encoding_fir02.feat

-You should now have cvs files in *results/roi* along with an .Rdat file that can be loaded into R, Excel, or another program of your choice, either for running statistics or plotting your data.
+You should now have cvs files in *results/roi* that can be imported into R, Excel, or another program of your choice, either for running statistics or plotting your data.
 From here on out, your analysis will depend on the aims of your study.
 Good luck!